e-lab/SyntaxShaper/README.md

 ## Results:

-GrammarFlow was tested against popular LLM datasets, mainly focused on constraining model outputs.
+GrammarFlow was tested against popular LLM datasets, with a focus on constraining model outputs.
 The goal was to ensure that the final parsed output matched both the *structure and data types* of the ground truth.

 [Logic Grid Puzzle](https://github.com/google/BIG-bench/blob/main/bigbench/benchmark_tasks/logic_grid_puzzle/) - Simple grammar (Nested Objects with lists), large prompts.
 500 words+.